Open Letter to Members of the U.S. House of Representatives in Support of H. Res. 317

 The Resolution’s Core Concerns

-The resolution calls attention to the intolerable risk posed by the approximately 12,000 nuclear weapons that remain worldwide, with the United States and Russia controlling an estimated 95% of them.
+The resolution calls attention to the intolerable risk posed by the approximately 12,000 nuclear weapons that remain worldwide, with the United States and Russia controlling nearly 90% of them.
 It highlights several alarming factors:

 Catastrophic Risks, Environmental and Human Impact